JamesMBligh/js-holder-sdk/README.md

 ### Configuration Object

-The middleware functions `cdrHeaders, cdrAuthorisation` and `cdrJwtScopes`  will expect a configuration object (CdrConfig).
+The middleware functions `cdrHeaderValidator, cdrTokenValidator` and `cdrJwtScopes`  will expect a configuration object (CdrConfig).
 This object should define each endpoint implemented by the application.
 Each endpoint must be defined by the request type (GET/POST/DELETE) and the path as defined in the published [standard](https://consumerdatastandardsaustralia.github.io/standards/#introduction)

 ```javascript